Our Favorite Point of Sale Systems 2021

 Square Register – if you don’t have an iPad and want a straightforward point-of-sale system, then Square Register is for you.
-It’s a true POS terminal complete with a customer display that also works as a credit card machine with less of the hassles.
+It’s a true POS terminal complete with a customer display that also works like a credit card machine with less of the hassles.

 Square Terminal – The square terminal is a modern take on the credit card machine connected to cash registers.
 It’s just like the Square Reader but with a touch-screen interface and it can print physical receipts plus it’s wireless...Read More

-TouchBistro is a specialized iPad-based point-of-sale system dedicated to the food service industry such as restaurants, bars and coffee shops.
+TouchBistro is a specialized iPad-based point-of-sale system dedicated to the foodservice industry such as restaurants, bars, and coffee shops.
 The success of the Square point-of-sale system has spawned a number of other point-of-sale systems, but what better choice is there than something truly dedicated and focused on the nature of your business like TouchBistro.
-TouchBistro is a tool for, and run by people in the restaurant industry.
+TouchBistro is a tool for and run by people in the restaurant industry.

-Touch Bistro is a dedicated point-of-sale system built for restaurants, bars, clubs and even food trucks.
+Touch Bistro is a dedicated point-of-sale system built for restaurants, bars, clubs, and even food trucks.
 If you’re in the business of serving food, TouchBistro is worth checking out.
 It’s a popular point-of-sale app among restaurants in the US thanks to the following features:

 Tableside Ordering – The time of paper-based order-taking and missed orders is over.
 TouchBistro enables restaurateurs’ waiters and waitresses to accept orders from the table straight to the kitchen order queue.
 This allows for greater speed and accuracy in taking orders.
 Thus, tables can move a bit faster.
 Combined with a bit of marketing from the owner and staff, this system enables the upselling of higher value menu items through suggestive selling.
 Tableside ordering also allows seat joining and bill splitting in a few taps…Read More